Bulgaria to recall its ambassador to Russia for consultations | Law-Order

 - Bulgaria

+Russia's ambassador to Bulgaria Eleonora Mitrofanova told a Russian TV channel this week that the Bulgarian people did not support the government's rhetoric and position towards what Russia calls its special operation in Ukraine.
+Bulgaria, Moscow's closest ally during the Cold War but now a member of the European Union and NATO, has condemned Russia's invasion of its neighbour a month ago.

-Bulgaria will recall its ambassador to Russia for consultations in response to "undiplomatic, sharp and rude" comments from the Russian ambassador to Bulgaria, Prime Minister Kiril Petkov said on Thursday.
-"We will call back our ambassador from Russia for consultations back to Bulgaria ...
-Usually when one country calls back its ambassador for consultations, the other should follow and do the same," Petkov said.
+"We will call back our ambassador from Russia for consultations ...
+Usually when one country calls back its ambassador for consultations, the other should follow and do the same," Petkov told reporters in Brussels.
+"I do not think there is a Bulgarian citizen who can be happy to see a foreign diplomat offending the Bulgarians and the Bulgarian government ...
+We are a country that respects its institutions and such behaviour is unacceptable."

-Earlier this week in an interview to a Russian TV channel, Russian ambassador Eleonora Mitrofanova said that the Bulgarian people did not support the government's rhetoric and position towards what Russia refers to "special operation" in Ukraine.
+Sofia, which has cultural, religious and historical ties with Russia, has expelled 12 Russian diplomats over activities deemed incompatible with their status since the Feb.
+24 invasion.
+It has also warned the Russian embassy to avoid using offensive language in its social media posts.
+Moscow says its "special military operation" aims to demilitarise Ukraine but Kyiv and the West say it is an unprovoked war of aggression.

+Commenting on Wednesday on Mitrofanova's interview, Petkov had said it was unacceptable for a foreign ambassador to speak on behalf of the Bulgarian people against the Bulgarian government and promised a proper diplomatic response.
+The Russian embassy to Bulgaria said in a posting in its Telegram channel that Mitrofanova had outlined a point of view, based on an analysis of public opinion, and decried the public criticism from the Bulgarian premier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)